-We are committed to operating with openness, honesty, integrity.
-In keeping with this commitment and with our vision of a just world, free from poverty, we embrace the purpose of The Act and working towards a world without slavery and human trafficking.
+The statement is made pursuant to the Modern Slavery Act 2015.
+It sets out our commitment to operating with openness, honesty and integrity.
+In keeping with this commitment and with our vision of a just world, free from poverty, Comic Relief embraces the purpose of the Act, applying it to all of our activities to work towards a world without slavery and human trafficking.

 In our own operations, we:

-Operate as a Living Wage employer & funder
+Operate as a Living Wage employer & funder;

 Provide training for our staff on our policies; and